snakemake/snakemake/docs/snakefiles/deployment.rst

 .. code-block:: bash

     snakemake --software-deployment-method conda apptainer
+    # or the shorthand version
+    snakemake --sdm conda apptainer

 Snakemake will first pull the defined container image, and then create the requested conda environment from within the container.
 The conda environments will still be stored in your working environment, such that they don't have to be recreated unless they have changed.